QCAStudent-TessKing/1701QCA-Assessment_2/index.md

 ## Conceptual progress ##

 ### Design intent ###
-*Include your design intent here.
-It should be about a 10 word phrase/sentence.*
+*To explore breath as expression.*

 ### Design concept 1 ###
+*A Creative Tool for Abstract Art*

+This would be an interactive art piece in which there is a large canvas and one or more tubes (with mouth-pieces) which connected to the canvas frame.
+Viewers would be encouraged to blow into the mouthpieces.
+This action would result in changes in what would appear on this canvas, depending on the length, interval and intensity of breath.
+Which would result in the formation of blobs varying in size, shape and colour corresponding to those variables.
+This would be similar to how Suminagashi (see here https://www.youtube.com/watch?v=qwaLFLbqJQg for an example) looks.

-*Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
+Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
 Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*

 *Put the first two design concepts in the sections "Design concept 1" and "Design concept 2".
 Then put the third, with more development in the section "Final design concept".*